project-oak/arcsjs-chromium/README.md

 ## Composition

-One of the core principles of ArcsJs is composition, that is, computations can be broken up into a graph of particles, connected by bindings specified in a recipe.
+One of the core principles of ArcsJs is composition -- that is, computations can be broken up into a graph of particles, connected by bindings specified in a recipe.
 This explicit dataflow provides a safety mechanism wherein all of the data that one particle can read from another can be defined by a policy in the